 What Marcel calls “creative fidelity” involves giving a part of ourselves to others, which we do by sharing love and friendship, as well as through the creative, performing, and fine arts.
 Creative fidelity binds us to others, recognizing their subjectivity while expressing our own.
 Creative fidelity is the tenacious, constant desire to elaborate who we are—to have a greater sense of being, we need creative fidelity.
 We become creatively faithful when we bridge the gap between ourselves and others when we make ourselves present to them.

 Hope – Hope guarantees fidelity by defeating despair—it gives us the strength to continually create—but it is not the same as optimism.
 Optimism, like fear or desire, imagines or anticipates a favorable or unfavorable outcome.
 We “desire that x” or “fear that x.”
 Hope is different.
 We don’t hope that x, we simply hope.
-Hope rejects the current situation as final, but it doesn’t anticipate a specific result that will deliver us from our plight, it transcends anticipating a specific form of our deliverance—it is a vague hoping.
-My desires can be thwarted, but if I maintain hope no outcome will shake me from my hope.
-(It seems I could say the same the same of my desires or fears, that they can’t be thwarted either.)
-It is the very non-specificity of hoping, according to Marcel, that gives hope its power.
+Hope rejects the current situation as final, but it doesn’t anticipate a specific result that will deliver us from our plight.
+Hope transcends anticipating a specific form of our deliverance—it is a vague hoping.
+My desires can be thwarted, but if I maintain hope no outcome will shake me from hoping.
+It is the very non-specificity of hoping that gives hope its power.

 Thus there is a dialectical relationship between hope and despair.
 We can respond to despair with hope, and within hope, there is always the possibility of despair.
 To despair is to say there is nothing worthwhile in the world: “Despair is possible in any form, at any moment and to any degree, and this betrayal may seem to be counseled, if not forced upon us, by the very structure of the world we live in.”4 Hope is an affirmative response to despair.
 Hope affirms that your creative fidelity, your work, your concern, your love, and your life, all ultimately matter.